-The city of Oaxaca is a wonderful place to relax, shop and meet the local people.
+The city of Oaxaca is a wonderful place to relax, shop and meet friendly locals.
 The town revolves around the main square or what is called the “zocalo”.

-As in most Mexican towns the zocalo is composed of a large open square located in the heart of the city.
-There are numerous plants and trees that grow in this square.
-Like several other Mexican towns of similar population size Oaxaca has a second smaller plaza area located right next to the central zocalo.
-Both areas are surrounded by 1st and 2nd story restaurants, hotels, and many shops.
-In the main plaza there is a large church that towers above the town.
+Similar to many towns in Mexico, the zocalo is composed of a large open square located in the heart of the city.
+Numerous plants and trees grow in this particular square.
+Like other Mexican towns of similar size population, Oaxaca also has a second smaller plaza located next to the central zocalo.
+Both areas are surrounded by 1st and 2nd story restaurants, hotels and lots of shops.
+The main plaza features a large church towering above the surrounding buildings.
 This church was built in the 1800’s – one should surely take a peek inside to see its impressive interior.

 Processions, gatherings, and religious events begin and end in the zocalo.
-December is an ideal time of year to witness plenty of these activities here.
-There are large gatherings of people almost every day – even well into the night.
-The zocalo is also a great place to shop.
-Local vendors spread their wares out on the side walks and in the streets.
-Four city streets surrounding the zocalo are closed to traffic.
-This really aids pedestrian traffic.
-This has been the only city in Mexico that I have visited featuring this smart urban planning.
-All of the other zocalos were open to automobiles which completely changes the flavor of those towns.
+December is an ideal time of year to witness these; with large gatherings of people almost every day – even well into the night.
+The zocalo is also an ideal place to shop.
+Local vendors display their products along sidewalks.
+Four city streets surrounding the zocalo are permanently closed to traffic.
+To date, this is the only city in Mexico that I have visited featuring this smart urban planning.
+All of the other zocalos I have visited, were open to vehicular traffic – which completely changes the pedestrian experience.

-Fancy shops are not located directly on the zocalo.
-For these you will need to travel a few blocks north of town.
-One thing that I learned from Oaxaca and other Mexican cities is that expensive shops are located in what appear to be crumbling and dilapidated buildings.
-You can never tell what sort of merchandise will be inside the store unless you can actually see inside.
-To tell which direction is north in Oaxaca you just need to face the tallest mountains in the distance.
+Luxury shops are not located directly on the zocalo.
+For these one will need to travel a few blocks north of town.
+One thing that I learned from Oaxaca and other Mexican cities is that luxury shops are often located in what appear to be crumbling and dilapidated buildings.
+Therefore, one can never tell what sort of merchandise will be inside from the exterior.

-Oaxaca, unlike non touristy towns has really changed in the recent years.
-In certain areas and parts of the markets bargaining is now much more difficult.
-The peso is stronger now and the economy is better then it was several years ago.
+Oaxaca, unlike less visited towns in the country has really changed in recent years.
+In certain areas including outdoor markets, bargaining is now much more difficult.
+The peso is stronger and the economy is better then it was several years ago.
 People have told me that several years ago cars were much older and more dilapidated then they are today.
 More luxurious shops have also settled near the zocalo.
-Oaxaca, as a tourist destination began to leak out in the mid 1990’s and tourism has slowly changed the city.
+Oaxaca, as a tourist destination began to become known in the mid 1990’s and tourism has slowly changed the city.

-There are a number of transportation options in Oaxaca.
-Walking is definitely the best way to see the zocalo area and the markets.
-Taxis are a good way to get to several attractions in and around the city of Oaxaca.
-I found that hiring a private tour guide through a reputable tour company was probably the most ideal way to see attractions quickly.
-Granted, it was a little more expensive then a taxi, but you could be more flexible.
-If you wanted to stop and see something on the way, you were able to tell the tour guide.
-Unlike most of the taxi drivers the private guide/driver waited around while I took pictures and toured through sites.
-They were also quite knowledgeable about the local history, architecture and indigenous peoples and spoke enough English so I could understand him.
+I found that hiring a private tour guide through a reputable tour company was perhaps the most ideal way to quickly visit attractions.
+Granted, it was a little more expensive then a taxi, but one could be more flexible.
+For example if you wanted to stop and see something on the way, you could tell the tour guide.
+Unlike most of the taxi drivers, my private guide/driver waited around while I took pictures and toured through sites.
+He was also quite knowledgeable about the local history, architecture and indigenous peoples and spoke enough English so I could understand him.